Philip Engel

 Email: pengel@uic.edu

 I am currently an assistant professor at UIC.
 Before that, I was a Bonn Junior Fellow at the University of Bonn for one year, an assistant professor at University of Georgia, and a postdoc at Harvard.
 I love talking about math and meeting new people, so please drop by my office if you feel like chatting.
 Thanks for visiting!
+You can find a CV here.

 Here is a link to information on the course I'm currently teaching.